dghosef/driver-language/README.md

 # Intro
-When writing drivers, it is easy to make simple mistakes like forgetting to initialize certain registers that take forever to track down This is a DSL intended to help decrease this.
-At a high level, it tracks every read and write and ensures that all necessary dependencies have been written to before performing any action.
+When writing drivers, it is easy to make simple mistakes like forgetting to initialize certain registers that take forever to track down.
+This is a DSL intended to help decrease this.
+At a high level, it tracks every read and write and ensures that all necessary dependencies have been written to before performing any such action.

+Users provide both a driver that contains the actual code for the driver and a specification for the compiler to check the driver against.

 # Driver format
 The language has a few different statement types: